oppia/oppia/.github/PULL_REQUEST_TEMPLATE.md

 ## Proof that changes are correct

 <!--
-Add videos/screenshots of the user-facing interface to demonstrate that the changes made in this PR work correctly. if you work on some developer facing feature provide the videos/screenshots of the developer-facing interface.
+Add videos/screenshots of the user-facing interface to demonstrate that the changes made in this PR work correctly.
+If this PR is for a developer-facing feature, provide the videos/screenshots of developer-facing interface.

 Please also include videos/screenshots of the developer tools browser console, so that we can be sure that there are no console errors.